Rangers vs. Mets Player Props Betting Odds

 Semien Stats

-- Semien hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is hitting .273 with a double, a home run, two walks and two RBI.
+- Semien will look for his fourth straight game with a hit in this matchup.
+During his last five outings he is hitting .227 with a double, a home run, two walks and two RBI.

 Semien Recent Games